 Once you choose the relevant keywords, click on Next and Brand24 will start collecting all the mentions with your predefined keywords.
 Internet monitoring tools, in general, don’t provide historical data.

 The context of a discussion

 Brand24 also offers a lot of helpful analytics tools.
-When it comes to brand audit process, the context of a discussion is particularly important.
+When it comes to brand audit strategy, the context of a discussion is particularly important.

 You can examine the context in which people mention your keywords and discover associations customers have with your brand.
 Take a look at the context of the discussion in our analysis tab – it shows all the words that appear in connection with your monitored keyword(s).

-One of my favourite features is sentiment analysis.
-It gives you an overview of public opinion around your brand, campaign or product.
-Moreover, you’ll know in an instant which features stole your audience hearts and on which you should work some more.
+One of my favorite features is sentiment analysis.
+It gives you an overview of public opinion around your brand, campaign, or product.
+Moreover, you’ll know in an instant which features stole your audience’s hearts and on which you should work some more.

-Brand24, by default, shows all kind of mentions (positive, negative or neutral).
-If you want to analyse only negative or positive remarks for your brand audit (knowing what your competitive advantage is, is vital!), just move the slider.
+Brand24, by default, shows all kinds of mentions (positive, negative, or neutral).
+If you want to analyze only negative or positive remarks for your brand audit (knowing what your competitive advantage is, is vital!), just move the slider.

 And this is a positive one.